The Museum of Lead Mining

 Discover the history surrounding Wanlockhead village, Lochnell Mine and the stories of the people who lived and worked here.

-The team at the Museum of Lead Mining are looking forward to welcoming you during the 2026 season!
+The Museum of Lead Mining is open for the 2026 season!

 Please see ‘Visit’ for full details and check ‘News’ for updates throughout the year.